AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 4. Connect the hub to the computer with Bluetooth.
 Click the `Bluetooth` icon on the top-right, choose which hub you plan to connect, then click `Pair`.

 5. To run the program to the hub, click the `Run this program` button or press `F5`.
 To stop the program, click the `Stop everything` button or press `F6`.

+6. To upload the program to the hub, Pybricks automatically downloads the program you ran to the hub.
+This means that whenever you run the program to the hub, it is also saved there at the same time.

 ### 6.3.
 Final Step